-The calculated absolute uncertainties are depicted in Figure 3a-c together with the relative uncertainty (Figure 3d) with respect to the posterior emissions of ammonia (posterior ammonia is shown in Figure 2c).
-The first source of uncertainty (different surroundings) slightly affects the resulting posterior emissions of ammonia (Figure 3a) causing an average relative uncertainty below 4% in the European emissions.
-The second source of uncertainty (use of different priors) causes much larger bias as shown in Figure 3b (average relative uncertainty 35%).
-The reason for this is obviously the large variation of the EGG (Bouwman et al., 1997; Giglio et al., 2013; Klimont et al., 2017) and NE (Evangeliou et al., 2021) prior datasets that have total emissions in the first half of 2020 of 63.5 and 53.3 Tg, respectively, in contrast to only 6.2 and 5.7 Tg for EC6G4 and VD.
-Hence, the results presented here are sensitive to the use of prior emission dataset.
-The modelled concentrations (that replaces the hypothetical true column concentration in Eq.
-1) is calculated by the SRMs and the prior emission and, therefore, play a key role in the comparison of the CrIS value ( $v^{sat}$ ) and retrieved value ( $v^{ret}$ ) (see Eq.
+uncertainty of 35%).
+The reason for this is obviously the large variation in the EGG (Bouwman et al., 1997; Giglio et al., 2013; Klimont et al., 2017) and NE (Evangeliou et al., 2021) prior datasets that have total emissions in the first half of 2020 of 63.5 and 53.3 Tg, respectively, in contrast to only 6.2 and 5.7 Tg for EC6G4 and VD.
+Hence, the results presented here are sensitive to the use of the prior emission dataset.
+The modelled concentrations (that replace the hypothetical true column concentration in Eq.
+1) are calculated by the SRMs and the prior emission and, therefore, play a key role in the comparison of the CrIS value (v^{sat}) and retrieved value (v^{ret}) (see Eq.
 2).
-Also, the modelled concentrations stand as the argument of the natural logarithm weighted by the averaging kernel in logarithmic space.
-The linearization of this operator as suggested by Sitwell and Shephard (2021) may reduce the dependency on the prior emission term, however, this is beyond the scope of this study.
-Overall, the propagated (absolute and relative) uncertainties of the posterior emissions are shown in Figure 3c and d and are equal to 66% over Europe on average (Figure 3).
-The latter shows that our calculations are robust on one hand, but dependent on the use of a priori information on the other.
+Also, the modelled concentrations depend on the natural logarithm weighted by the averaging kernel in logarithmic space.
+The linearization of this operator, as suggested by Sitwell et al. (2022), may reduce the dependency on the prior emission term; however, this is beyond the scope of this study.
+Overall, the propagated (absolute and relative) uncertainties in the posterior emissions are shown in Fig. 3c and d and are equal to 66 % over Europe on average (Fig. 3).
+This shows that our calculations are, on the one hand, robust but, on the other, are dependent on the use of a priori information.

-3.3 Validation of posterior ammonia against independent measurements
+3.3 Validation of posterior ammonia vs. independent measurements

-The optimized emissions of ammonia must be validated against independent observations, because the inversion algorithm has been designed to reduce the model-observation mismatches.
-Here, the reduction of the posterior concentration differences from the observations from CrIS is determined by the weighting that is given to the observations and, hence, such comparison depends on this weighting (dependent observations).
-Therefore, the ideal comparison of any posterior emission resulting from top-down methods would be against measurements that were not included in the inversion algorithm (independent observations).
-Here, we used ground-based observations of ammonia from all EMEP sites (https://emep.int/mscw/) for the period of our study as an independent dataset for validation.
-All stations are illustrated in Figure S 1.
+The optimized emissions of ammonia must be validated against independent observations because the inversion algorithm has been designed to reduce the model-observation mismatches.
+Here, the reduction in the posterior concentration differences compared to the observations from CrIS is determined by the weighting that is given to the observations, and, hence, such a comparison depends on this weighting (dependent observations).
+Therefore, the ideal comparison of any posterior emission resulting from top-down methods would be vs. measurements that were not included in the inversion algorithm (independent observations).
+Here, we used ground-based observations of ammonia from all EMEP sites (https://emep.int/mscw/, last access: 26 August 2024) for the period of our study as an independent dataset for validation.
+All stations are illustrated in Fig. S1.